RTEMS/rtems-docs/c-user/timer/directives.rst

 .. rubric:: DESCRIPTION:

-This directive deletes the timer specified by the ``id`` parameter.
+This directive deletes the timer specified by ``id``.
 If the timer is running, it is automatically canceled.

 .. rubric:: RETURN VALUES: